Service Dogs For Veterans Bellingham, WA

 Veterans in Bellingham, WA receive custom-trained service animals at no cost with lifetime support.

-While military service only lasts for a limited time, the psychological and physical wounds experienced by Veterans can last forever.
+Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
 Every Veteran is on a different journey.
 For some, each day can be a challenge.
-From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
-TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.
+It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
+TBI, MST and PTSD are all conditions that can disrupt your daily life and make it difficult for you to socialize, sleep, and maintain independence.

-Veterans with service dogs can greatly benefit from their support.
-PAVE's mission is to make it easier for more Veterans to enjoy the benefits of service dogs.
+Service dogs provide immense support for Veterans to improve their quality of life.
+PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
 Through personalized training and lifetime support, PAVE makes a difference in the lives of Veterans.
-Contact us today if you are a Veteran and want to regain your independence.
+Are you a Veteran looking to regain independence?
+Contact us today.

 - Wake Veterans from nightmares